40. Chişinău, Moldova. Part 1

 Day One

 Alexandr met me just outside the apartment and took the time to show me around.
-When he left, I didn't even take the time to unpack, I was so tired I went straight to bed.
+When he left, I didn't even unpack, I was so tired I went straight to bed.
 I woke in the early afternoon.
 After a shower, I headed out in search of lunch.

 My research had told me all about a chain of family restaurants serving traditional Moldovan cuisine called La Plaçinte.
 Alexander highly recommended the local branch which was just a ten-minute walk away.
 It was very big, bright and modern.
-The lunchtime rush was over but it continued to offer a full service all day.
-Helpfully the extensive menus contained large colourful photos of all the dishes, with an English version available online.
+The lunchtime rush was over when I arrived but it continued to offer a full service all afternoon.
+Helpfully the extensive menus contained large colourful photos of all the dishes, with an English version of the menu available online.
+I normally avoid restaurants where the menu is all photographs, but as an introduction to Moldovan cuisine, this was a safe bet.

-I ordered a Chișinău draft beer, a selection of four mixed starters and a local pie stuffed with saurkrautt.
+I ordered a Chișinău draft beer, a selection of four mixed starters and a local pie stuffed with saurkraut.
+I really enjoyed three of the starters.
 The total bill was less than €12.50.

 After lunch I took the trolleybus into the city centre for a walking tour that I had booked starting at 5.30pm.